R0bL/Project_Initiation_DS5500/README.md

 #### 2. Data Collection from SEC EDGAR System to get Corprate 10-K filings:

 Link to sec-api.io : https://sec-api.io/docs/sec-filings-item-extraction-api

+The code used to collect data can be found: _Step_1_DataCollection.ipynb_

 #### 3. Data preprocessing: Ingesting text into a pdf then turn into dictionary, split into chunks and report on token count.